 Horses have some level of need for each vitamin, which depends on their size, age, reproductive status, gender, temperament, and work load.
 The exact amounts needed are unknown, as there has not been as much vitamin research done in horses as in other species.
 However, some progress has been made in discovering minimum amounts required to prevent deficiency, maximum amounts that result in toxicity, and optimum ranges for performance (see “Vitamin Requirements” on page 84).
 Fortunately, the ranges for optimum performance seem to be large enough to allow for reasonable choices for supplementation.

 Before making feeding and supplementation recommendations, amounts of vitamins in feeds should be considered.
 However, vitamin concentrations are extremely variable in feeds commonly fed to horses.
-General estimates are available based on analyses of feeds (see “What’s In Your Feed?” on page 78), and hay samples can be analyzed by feed companies, universities, or extension services.
+General estimates are available based on analyses of feeds, and hay samples can be analyzed by feed companies, universities, or extension services.

 Since vitamin concentration in feeds is so variable, providing supplemental vitamins is an economical way of making sure requirements are met.
 Today, virtually all commercial animal feeds are fortified with vitamins.
 There is no longer discussion about whether they are needed, but rather in what amounts.
 In fact, the routine addition of vitamins and minerals to horse feeds has dramatically reduced the incidence of deficiency diseases in the last half of the 20th Century.